havishaJ/Greymodels/paper/paper.md

 ![\label{fig:Fig3}](figures/figure3.png)
 <div align="center"> Figure 3: An excerpt of the data input and output of the EPGM (1, 1) model. </div>

 The user has the possibility to choose the number of forecast values to be output.
 The cap number of forecasts has been set to four since small sets of historical data are conventionally used in the grey model training.
 The user also has the choice to choose the level of confidence for the predicted values.
-Fiure 4 shows an excerpt of the predicted values and a 95% confidence interval of the forecast values obtained from the EPGM (1, 1) model.
+Figure 4 shows an excerpt of the predicted values and a 95% confidence interval of the forecast values obtained from the EPGM (1, 1) model.

 ![\label{fig:Fig4}](figures/figure4.png)
 <div align="center"> Figure 4: An excerpt of the predicted values and confidence interval of the EPGM (1, 1) model. </div>